-Create Deployments¶
+Create Deployments

 Once you have fully tested your BentoML Service locally, you can push it to BentoCloud for production deployment.
-This document explains how to create a Deployment on BentoCloud.

-Deploy a new project to BentoCloud¶
+Deploy a new project to BentoCloud

 You can deploy a new project through either the command line interface (CLI) or Python API.
+Make sure you have already defined the runtime environment.

-bentoml deploy . -n <deployment_name>
+bentoml deploy -n <deployment_name>

-Specify the path to your BentoML project using the bento
+Specify the path to your BentoML project using the bento parameter and optionally set a name.

 import bentoml